Mary Ellen Gambutti

 I didn't understand we'd be living in New Jersey again.
 More likely, I thought it was only another visit to Nana and Granddaddy's house as we drove north again for the last time with my baby sister, who was adopted the previous year in Louisiana.
 I later learned that Dad was transferred to the New York City Federal offices to prepare for three years in Tokyo and that he was an intelligence officer.

 I'm in the second half of fourth grade in January at the church school of the Ascension.
-I wear a blue serge jumper dress, beanie with gold AS letters, a white short-sleeved shirt, and a blue clamp on bow-tie.
+I wear a blue serge jumper dress, a beanie with gold AS letters, a white short-sleeved shirt, and a blue clamp-on bow tie.
 I recognize kids from my kindergarten days.
-The van brings furniture, boxes, and on the driveway “My bike is here!”
+The van brings furniture and boxes, and on the driveway “My bike is here!”
 For the first time in New Jersey, I'm ready to ride on our familiar neighborhood streets and sidewalks.
 When the ice melts, I can ride it a mile to school from Asbury Street, up the little hill, and a right turn at the corner onto Hoffman Avenue, then a left onto Berkeley Street, down to Faller Circle, and around to Ridge Avenue, then right onto the short block of Carnation Drive to my school.
 I’m proud to stand my handsome blue bike with the other kids' bikes on the rack.

 The next morning, he holds it up to me.
 “Let's see how it works.”
 He explains how he bent and shaped the thick, pliant metal into a double hook, and attaches it between the handlebars in the same place Dad hung the safety lamp and buzzer in Louisiana.
 My friend the crossing guard hangs my book bag from the hook by its handles and stands back, smiling.
 “That looks good!” he says, and I smile, too, and thank him.